DataSolutions360/MACHINE-LEARNING/README.md

 - Random forests address a common issue called "overfitting" that can occur with individual decision trees.
 - Overfitting happens when a decision tree becomes too closely aligned with its training data, making it less accurate when presented with new data.

+## 7. Support Vector Machine (SVM)

+- A support vector machine (SVM) is a supervised learning algorithm commonly used for classification and predictive modeling tasks.
+- SVM algorithms are popular because they are reliable and can work well even with a small amount of data.
+- SVM algorithms work by creating a decision boundary called a "hyperplane."
+In two-dimensional space, this hyperplane is like a line that separates two sets of labeled data.

+- The goal of SVM is to find the best possible decision boundary by maximizing the margin between the two sets of labeled data.
+- It looks for the widest gap or space between the classes.
+Any new data point that falls on either side of this decision boundary is classified based on the labels in the training dataset.

+- It's important to note that hyperplanes can take on different shapes when plotted in three-dimensional space, allowing SVM to handle more complex patterns and relationships in the data.

+# UNSUPERVISED:

+## 8. K-means

+- K-means is an unsupervised learning algorithm commonly used for clustering and pattern recognition tasks.
+- It aims to group data points based on their proximity to one another.
+Similar to K-nearest neighbor (KNN),
+- K-means utilizes the concept of proximity to identify patterns or clusters in the data.

+- Each of the clusters is defined by a centroid, a real or imaginary center point for the cluster.
+- K-means is useful on large data sets, especially for clustering, though it can falter when handling outliers.

+- K-means is particularly useful for large datasets and can provide insights into the inherent structure of the data by grouping similar points together.
+- It has applications in various fields such as customer segmentation, image compression, and anomaly detection.

+## 9. Apriori

+- Apriori is an unsupervised learning algorithm used for predictive modeling, particularly in the field of association rule mining.

+- The Apriori algorithm was initially proposed in the early 1990s as a way to discover association rules between item sets.
+- It is commonly used in pattern recognition and prediction tasks, such as understanding a consumer's likelihood of purchasing one product after buying another.

+- The Apriori algorithm works by examining transactional data stored in a relational database.
+- It identifies frequent itemsets, which are combinations of items that often occur together in transactions.
+- These itemsets are then used to generate association rules.
+For example, if customers frequently buy product A and product B together, an association rule can be generated to suggest that purchasing A increases the likelihood of buying B.

+- By applying the Apriori algorithm, analysts can uncover valuable insights from transactional data, enabling them to make predictions or recommendations based on observed patterns of itemset associations.

+## Gradient Boosting

+- Gradient boosting algorithms employ an ensemble method, which means they create a series of "weak" models that are iteratively improved upon to form a strong predictive model.
+- The iterative process gradually reduces the errors made by the models, leading to the generation of an optimal and accurate final model.

+- The algorithm starts with a simple, naive model that may make basic assumptions, such as classifying data based on whether it is above or below the mean.
+- This initial model serves as a starting point.

+- In each iteration, the algorithm builds a new model that focuses on correcting the mistakes made by the previous models.
+- It identifies the patterns or relationships that the previous models struggled to capture and incorporates them into the new model.

+- Gradient boosting is effective in handling complex problems and large datasets.
+It can capture intricate patterns and dependencies that may be missed by a single model.
+- By combining the predictions from multiple models, gradient boosting produces a powerful predictive model.